mambans/AioFeed/README.md

 <img src="https://github.com/mambans/Notifies/blob/master/frontend/public/logo-text.png" alt="Logo" width="300"/>

 My personal project **Notifies**, is a site that combines feeds from different sites such as Twitch.tv and Youtube.com into one page.
+And features for that I personally thought was missing from Twitch.tv.

 ## Account

 Notifies stores the Notifies account Username, email, **hashed** password in database and Youtube and Twitch access tokens so you don't need to reconnected on each session.
-It also stores:

-- Profile image url
-- Twitch channels to fetch vods from.
-- Notifies Twitch settings (enbled/disabled, auto refresh, id ..)
+It also stores profile image url, twitch channels to fetch vods from, Notifies twitch settings (enbled/disabled, auto refresh, id ..).

 ## Feeds